 Bottle of Milk $0.60

 We will not be sending home the applications for the free/reduced meals this year.
 The application can be found online at www.schoolcafe.com.
 If for some reason you are unable to access the website please call Linda Neff at 610-593-8238 ext 3581 for information on how to proceed.
-Please note a new application must be filled out every year unless you have already received a letter from my office dated July 1, 2017 or later than a new application is not required.
+Please note a new application must be filled out every year unless you have already received a letter from my office dated July 1, 2018 or later than a new application is not required.
 We cannot give any child a free or reduced price lunch without a current application on file.
 However we will charge their account and you will be responsible for clearing the negative balance.

 Please be advised that all students must use their ID cards or id numbers in order to purchase any items from the cafeteria.
 No student may use another student’s account.
 We are strongly encouraging all students to remember their pin numbers or carry their cards.
 Students who know their pin number or carry their card help to make the lunch lines run much faster and gives your students more time to enjoy their meal.

-Snacks will be offered on a limited basis in the PLC, OES and OIS beginning September 5, 2017.
+Snacks will be offered on a limited basis in the PLC, OES and OIS beginning September 4, 2018.
 SNACKS ARE NOT PART OF THE FREE/REDUCED LUNCH PROGRAM.
 The Junior and Senior High will offer snacks beginning the 1st day of school.
 Please be advised that a student must have money in their account or money with them that day to buy a snack.
-We do not let any students charge snack, a la carte items or milk.
+We do not let any students charge snack/a la carte items or milk.
 Nor do we allow a student to buy a snack if they currently owe the cafeteria money.